Labour government, 1964–1970: Workers

 New pension provisions were also introduced for various occupational groups.
 Teachers acquired the right to widows' and children's benefits under the Teachers Superannuation Act 1965.
-From the 26th of August 1966 firefighters “were given the opportunity to elect to provide third rate cover for widow’s benefits, i.e. a pension equal to one third of the firefighter’s pension.”
-All firefighters appointed after the 25th of August 1966 “automatically had widow’s third rate pension cover in respect of all service.”
+From the 26th of August 1966 firefighters "were given the opportunity to elect to provide third rate cover for widow's benefits, i.e. a pension equal to one third of the firefighter's pension."
+All firefighters appointed after the 25th of August 1966 "automatically had widow's third rate pension cover in respect of all service."
 From the 26th of August 1966, if a firefighter died, the FPS would pay out either a flat rate pension, or a third rate pension to an eligible widow.
-The Police Pensions Regulations of 1966 empowered a police authority “to grant what is known as an augmented award to the widow of a police officer who lost his life as a result of an injury received in the execution of his duty in certain defined circumstances.
-An augmented award consists of, first, a pension which, with social security benefits, amounts to not less than one-half of the average pensionable pay of the deceased officer, and in addition a substantial lump sum.”
-For those in the Civil Service, a 1965 Act enabled the Treasury to pay pension and lump sum benefits payable “normally at age 60, or below the age of 60 if the reason for retirement was ill-health or for service in certain countries abroad.”
+The Police Pensions Regulations of 1966 empowered a police authority "to grant what is known as an augmented award to the widow of a police officer who lost his life as a result of an injury received in the execution of his duty in certain defined circumstances.
+An augmented award consists of, first, a pension which, with social security benefits, amounts to not less than one-half of the average pensionable pay of the deceased officer, and in addition a substantial lump sum."
+For those in the Civil Service, a 1965 Act enabled the Treasury to pay pension and lump sum benefits payable "normally at age 60, or below the age of 60 if the reason for retirement was ill-health or for service in certain countries abroad."
 This pension was known as a "superannuation allowance" and the lump sum was known as an "additional allowance".
 The calculations of these allowances were spelled out in the Act.
-Also, if “the Minister for the Civil Service Department certified that it would be in the interests of the efficiency of the department if she or he retired, then provided that she or he was aged at least 50, the Treasury was empowered to pay the civil servant her or his superannuation and additional allowance at the point of departure.”
-In addition, the Act enabled the Treasury to pay special "compensation allowances" of an amount “that the Treasury decided to be reasonable and just if a civil servant's office was abolished or if the department wanted to reorganise the way its work was done.
+Also, if "the Minister for the Civil Service Department certified that it would be in the interests of the efficiency of the department if she or he retired, then provided that she or he was aged at least 50, the Treasury was empowered to pay the civil servant her or his superannuation and additional allowance at the point of departure."
+In addition, the Act enabled the Treasury to pay special "compensation allowances" of an amount "that the Treasury decided to be reasonable and just if a civil servant's office was abolished or if the department wanted to reorganise the way its work was done.
 If the reason for retirement was ill-health, the efficient running of the department or reorganisation, and the civil servant had at least 20 years' service, the Treasury was empowered to enhance the superannuation and additional allowances by deeming that the civil servant had been in office for 20 years or had remained in office until age 60 if that was a shorter period.
-This potential enhancement was also the maximum that could be paid if the civil servant's office was abolished.”
+This potential enhancement was also the maximum that could be paid if the civil servant's office was abolished."
 The Superannuation Act 1965 provided that a widow's or children's pension may be granted where the deceased had ceased to be a civil servant in certain circumstances.
+Eligibility was also extended to those resident in a third country.
 The Overseas Service Pensions (Scheme and Fund) Regulations 1966 provided for the establishment of an Overseas Service Pension Scheme.
-For NHS employees, part time Specialists became pensionable in their own right, while new NHS pension entitlements were introduced including a ½ rate widow’s pension was introduced for those married men who elect to forego their Lump Sum Retirement Allowance, a Child Allowance, and payment of death gratuities to widows as of right.
+For NHS employees, part time Specialists became pensionable in their own right, while new NHS pension entitlements were introduced including a ½ rate widow's pension was introduced for those married men who elect to forego their Lump Sum Retirement Allowance, a Child Allowance, and payment of death gratuities to widows as of right.
 The Superannuation (Miscellaneous Provisions) Act 1967 provided for extended superannuation entitlements for various groups.
-The Superannuation (Public Offices) Rules 1967 provided for “the payment of death gratuities, and for the payment of transfer values and the aggregation of public office service in cases where a person transfers with his pension rights to other employment.”
+The Superannuation (Public Offices) Rules 1967 provided for "the payment of death gratuities, and for the payment of transfer values and the aggregation of public office service in cases where a person transfers with his pension rights to other employment."
+In addition, NHS superannuation regulations of 1965 entitled certain officers "who had elected to retain their former pension rights on entering the National Health Service to receive a pension after 10 years service at the age of 65 in the case of a man and 60 in the case of a women."